lpapailiou/fac/README.md

 #### Conditional expressions
-- Conditional expressions are quite similar to arithmetic expressions, except they must be enclosed in (round) brackets.
+- Conditional expressions are quite similar to generic expressions, except they must be enclosed in (round) brackets.
 - Conditional expressions use comparing (``<``, ``<=``, ``==``, ...) or evaluating (``&&``, ``||``) operators.
+- Strings can be compared with ``==``.
 - Conditional expressions or boolean values can be switched by exclamation marks.
 The exclamation marks cannot be placed before the outer brackets if a conditional expression is used in a if-then or while statement.